 Earthquake recovery is clearly the top priority for the UDS partnership.
 The change of priority hasn't changed the UDS long-term vision for greater Christchurch, or the strategic directions and general areas identified for growth.

-Amongst the hard decisions and social upheaval that lies ahead there also will be opportunities to implement some UDS initiatives and changes ahead of their original schedule.
+Clearly recovery has and will continue to entail some hard decisions and disruption to our everyday lives however it also presents opportunities to implement some UDS initiatives and changes ahead of their original schedule.
 As an example, the UDS plan encourages greater levels of urban living in and around the central city and within key suburban activity centres.
-Ongoing demolitions and investment decisions will create residential redevelopment opportunities.
-This is highlighted in the draft Central City Plan submitted to the Minister for Canterbury Earthquake Recovery.
-The Christchurch City Council has also incorporated this objective within their Suburban Centre Master Plan work.
+The Land Use Recovery Plan and the Christchurch Central Recovery Plan seek to make this objective a reality by creating the conditions and showcasing the possibilities for private investment to follow.